StreetCodeAcademy/programming-fundamentals/python-curriculum/Functions_Primer/README.md

 > **Challenge**
 > What if the last line was replaced with `result = function_7(two, one, three)`?
 What would be printed out?
 What would the final value of `result` be?

-> This might be a good place to use the debugger we introduced previously: http://www.pythontutor.com/visualize.html#mode=edit
+> This might be a good place to use the debugger we introduced previously to trace variable names and their corresponding values inside each scope: http://www.pythontutor.com/visualize.html#mode=edit

 ## On Function Scope
 Only variables created inside the scope of a function or parameters of the function are accessible INSIDE the function.

-Observe the following:
+### Exercise 2
+Which line in the above code needs to be commented out to prevent an error when the code runs?

+> This might be a good place to use the debugger we introduced previously to run through the entire program line by line and examine the variables present inside different scopes: http://www.pythontutor.com/visualize.html#mode=edit

 ```python
 def function_5(y):